 Step Four: The Legal Ombudsman

-- The complaint has not been resolved to your satisfaction within eight weeks of first making the compliant to us; or
+a.
+The complaint has not been resolved to your satisfaction within 8 weeks from the date that it was made.

-If you wish to make a complaint to the Legal Ombudsman you must be one of the following:
+Anyone making a complaint to the Legal Ombudsman must be:

 - An individual;